For where two or three gather in my name, there am I with them.

 Reader – have you ever heard the saying that someone yelled so loud at you your ear hurt?
 That was what happened next.
-I was in a waiting room and was trying to keep people from hearing how irate he was so I pushed the phone as close to my ear as I could… and finally got up and walked outside so I could pull the phone away from my ear for some relief.
+I was in a waiting room and was trying to keep people from hearing how irate he was so I pushed the phone as close to my ear as I could and got up and walked outside so I could pull the phone away from my ear for some relief.

 That immediate Sunday, instead of just going to church, I decided to find a Sunday School class to attend as well.
 This is a large 2,000-member congregation.
 I am not plugged in with anyone at all at this church.
 I attend sporadically, mainly to bring Grace along.
 She knows a couple of kids who attend.

 With a church this large, there are many choices for a Sunday School class to sit in on.
 I randomly choose one.
-I am feeling self-conscious because I am one of the few uncoupled people walking the halls, or so it felt like to me.
-I find a class – it has about 30 people in it.
+I am feeling self-conscious because I am one of the few uncoupled people walking the halls, and I know how we are perceived.
+I find a class and it has about 30 people in it.
 I sit down at one of the 8-person round tables.
 People are animatedly talking with each other because they all know each other.
 A couple of people say hello to me and welcome me.
 Someone, I guess the class leader, gets up and says that today instead of the regular class, we are going to hear from some couple who spent part of their summer in a third world country – I don’t even remember the name of the country – doing mission work.

-Then it’s the husbands turn to speak.
+Then it’s the husband’s turn to speak.
 He said that one of the things he had not expected was how much this trip had helped in his relationship with his step-son, the wife’s biological child.
-You see, he said, his stepson had been in and out of psychiatric hospitals and had attempted suicide and was self-harming.
+He went on to share that his stepson had been in and out of psychiatric hospitals and had attempted suicide and was self-harming.

 Just let that sink in for a bit.